BizFinBench.v2: Towards Reliable LLMs in Finance via Real-User Data and Offline/Online Bilingual Evaluation: Conclusion

 \section{Conclusion}

-In this study, we innovatively present BizFinBench.v2, the first evaluation benchmark constructed based on authentic user data from real-world platforms.
-By encompassing offline and online tasks across Chinese and U.S. equity markets, it effectively addresses the dual limitations of existing financial LLM research and provides a scientific evaluation framework tailored to practical business applications.
-We conducted a comprehensive multi-dimensional assessment and quantitative analysis of 21 mainstream open-source and propretary LLMs, with primary results indicating that ChatGPT-5 achieved the best overall performance, demonstrating superior practical capabilities across various financial tasks.
-Qwen3-235B-A22B-Thinking-2507 ranked among the top of open-source models, though an 8.2\% performance gap remains compared to ChatGPT-5, while Dianjin-R1 led among domain-specific financial models despite a more pronounced gap behind the top two.
-In the Portfolio Asset Allocation tasks, DeepSeek-R1 stood out among all evaluated commercial models by achieving a 13.46\% total return while maintaining a relatively favorable maximum drawdown of -8\%, showcasing an excellent balance between profitability and risk control.
-Furthermore, through deep error analysis of model outputs, we distilled five typical dilemmas faced by LLMs in financial business scenarios, which reflect the unique challenges and value of BizFinBench.v2 in assessing business adaptability.
-As a financial benchmark born from real user data, BizFinBench.v2 provides an objective and reproducible quantitative standard for measuring the real-world business performance of LLMs, and we expect it to drive the targeted optimization and iterative upgrading of LLMs in the financial domain, providing critical technical support for the large-scale and reliable deployment of LLMs in financial settings.
+In this paper, we innovatively introduce BizFinBench.v2, the first evaluation framework established based on user data from authentic financial platforms.
+Covering both offline and online tasks across the Chinese and U.S. stock markets, BizFinBench.v2 effectively addresses two critical shortcomings prevalent in existing financial benchmarking research: "Disconnected from Real-world Business Scenarios" and "Purely Static Offline Tasks."
+We conduct a comprehensive, multi-dimensional evaluation and quantitative analysis of 21 prevailing open-source and proprietary large language models.
+The overall results indicate that GPT-5 ranks first in comprehensive business performance, demonstrating a relatively prominent capability to handle most practical financial tasks.
+Qwen3-235B-A22B-Thinking-2507 ranks first among the open-source models; however, a gap of 8.2\% remains between its comprehensive performance and that of GPT-5, indicating that room for improvement still exists regarding the performance of current open-source models.
+Dianjin-R1 performs the best among the domain-specific financial models, though it exhibits a distinct performance gap compared to both GPT-5 and Qwen3-235B-A22B-Thinking-2507.
+The results in the PAA task further reveal that DeepSeek-R1 achieves a total return rate of 47.34\%, demonstrating a significant advantage among the evaluated commercial models; nevertheless, its maximum drawdown of 53\% exposes a core vulnerability concerning an imbalance between return and risk management.
+Concurrently, when compared with conventional quantitative strategies, only DeepSeek-R1 manages to achieve a moderate level of performance, while the remaining commercial models are at a pronounced disadvantage, suggesting that the capabilities of current LLMs in practical investment require further enhancement.
+Finally, through an in-depth error analysis of the model failure samples, we categorize five typical deficiencies of LLMs in financial business processing to pinpoint the key directions for future optimization, highlighting the unique utility of BizFinBench.v2 in evaluating the business adaptation capabilities of LLMs.
+As a financial evaluation benchmark built upon authentic user data, BizFinBench.v2 provides an objective and reproducible unified standard for assessing the business capabilities of LLMs.
+It not only facilitates targeted optimization and iterative upgrades of financial LLMs but also offers meaningful guidance for their large-scale, stable deployment within the financial sector.